Papacy in early Christianity: Means of papal election

-Early Papal Tombs
+Early papal tombs

 Most of the early popes from the 2nd to 4th century were buried in the Roman Catacomb of Callixtus, on the Via Appia, which is said to have been founded by the future Pope Callixtus I while he was still a deacon of Rome under Pope Zeferinus, extending the pre-existing hypogeum.
 Greek language inscriptions discovered in the catacomb known as the Crypt of the Popes, indicate it to be the catacomb of Callixtus, Anicetus, Soter, Zeferinus, Urban I, Pontian, Anterus, Fabian, Lucius I, Sixtus II, Alexander I, Eutychian, and Miltiades.
 A long inscription made in the period of Pope Sixtus III (around 440) outside the catacomb, in the area of Saints Gaius and Eusebius, might indicate the tomb of Pope Caius and Eusebius; in another area, there is a tomb attributed to Pope Cornelius, which bears the inscription "cornelivs martyr."
 The catacomb was abandoned in the 9th century, being rediscovered in 1854 by the Italian archaeologist Giovanni Battista de Rossi.

 Some popes were buried in other Roman catacombs, such as the Catacomb of Priscilla in the Via Salaria (Pope Marcellinus and Marcellus I), and of Calepodius in the Via Aurelia (Callixtus I, who was not buried in the cemetery that bears his name.)
 Pope Felix I, according to legend, was buried in the "Catacomb of the Two Felixes," which has never been located.